KWflyer/CRAB/README.md

 If you find this paper is useful and helpful to your work, please cite our paper in your research work.
 Thanks.

 If there are any questions about source code, please do not hesitate to contact Ju Li(leeju96@qq.com) and me (kai.wang@scu.edu.cn).
-Special thanks to Yang Wei for helping arranging and reimplementing the code.
+Special thanks to Yang Wei for helping to arrange and re-implement the code.

 ![the overview of CRAB](./assets/CRAB.png)
 ![The overview of the image of the magnetic tile dataset](./assets/magnetic.png)